The King's Demons: Production

 The story was repeated on BBC1 on consecutive Fridays 6–13 July 1984, achieving viewing figures of 3.3 and 5.0 million respectively.

 The working titles for this story were The Android, The Demons, A Knight's Tale and Demons Keeper.
 Part One of this story was billed by the BBC as the six hundredth episode of Doctor Who.

 This story marked the first appearance of Kamelion as voiced by Gerald Flood.
 Freelance effects designer Richard Gregory and software designer Mike Power gave a demonstration of the robot prototype for Nathan-Turner and Saward.
 Nathan-Turner was so impressed he commissioned scriptwriter Terence Dudley to develop a storyline to introduce Kamelion into the series.
 Shortly after filming, however, Power died in a boating accident and no one was able to continue his work.
 Subsequently, Kamelion made only two appearances before being written out of the series.

 In the story, the Master disguises himself as Sir Gilles Estram, Estram being an anagram of "Master".
 To hide Ainley's return, Sir Gilles was credited in the Radio Times as having been played by "James Stoker", an anagram of "Master's Joke".

 This story marks the last appearance of the TARDIS console room set, which had been in use since The Invisible Enemy.
-A new console room would debut in the next story, The Five Doctors, although the console itself would be reused as the Second Doctor's console in The Two Doctors.
+A new console room would debut in the next story, "The Five Doctors", although the console itself would be reused as the Second Doctor's console in The Two Doctors.

+According to the extensive production documentation released from the archive as part of the Season 20 - The Collection Box Set in September 2023, Eleanor Bron was offered the part of Queen Isabella.
+Bron was later cast as Kara in the Season 22 story Revelation of the Daleks.